-R. Hunter Pierson, Jr. (age 66) has been a director since February 20, 2018, the date of the merger with Deltic .
+R. Hunter Pierson, Jr. (age 68) has been a director since February 20, 2018, the date of the merger of Deltic Timber Corporation ("Deltic") with our wholly owned subsidiary ("Deltic Merger").
 Mr. Pierson had been a member of the Deltic board of directors since December 1999 and, as a result, is intimately familiar with Deltic's history and operations since its spin-off from Murphy Oil Corporation.
 Following ten years as a commercial lending officer serving large private and public companies at First National Bank of Commerce, which is now JP Morgan Chase, Mr. Pierson has been engaged since 1981 in private investments, including timberlands, commercial real estate development, and securities.
-Mr. Pierson has served on the Board of Tulane University since September, 2009.
+Mr. Pierson has served on the Board of Tulane University since September 2009.

-Mr. Pierson's career in banking, which included analyzing financial statements and analyzing credit risks, as well as his investment experience in timberlands and commercial real estate development, provides a broad base of relevant financial and operations experience to our Board.
-Mr. Pierson's knowledge of Deltic acquired through years of service to the company provides invaluable insight to the Board in its oversight of Deltic's assets and operations.
+Mr. Pierson's career in banking, which included analyzing financial statements and analyzing credit risks, as well as his investment experience in timberlands and commercial real estate development, provide a broad base of relevant financial and operations experience to our Board.
+Mr. Pierson's knowledge of Deltic acquired through years of service to the company provides invaluable insight to the Board in its oversight of the company's assets and operations.